 Day 1: Friday October 13, 2017

-Soon I arrived at Livingstone Airport (LVI, Harry Mwaanga Nkumbula International Airport), Zambia at 12:20 pm, obtained multiple entry visas on arrival.
-My hotel was located in the city center only 3 miles away from the airport.
-Took a pre-arranged airport to hotel shuttle service, which is available 24 hours with a charge of US$ 10 per vehicle (one way).
-After checked in to the hotel, I planned to a couple of activities:
+I touched down at Livingstone Airport (LVI, Harry Mwaanga Nkumbula International Airport) in Zambia around 12:20 pm and easily obtained a multiple entry visa upon arrival.
+Luckily, my hotel was conveniently situated in the city center, a mere 3 miles away from the airport.
+Opting for a pre-arranged airport to hotel shuttle service, available 24/7, I hopped on for a reasonable fee of US$10 per vehicle (one way).
+Once I checked in at the hotel, I excitedly planned a couple of activities for my stay:

 My 1st.
 Stop Was To Visit Victoria Falls